cocoa-xu/evision/README.md

 end
 ```

 Please note that although `:evision` is available on hex.pm now, it's still in its early versions.
 And it will remain on v0.1.x for a while, and all v0.1.x versions should be treated as in very active development.
-Please read the `CHANGELOG.md` for all breaking changes even it's a "minor" update.
+Please read the `CHANGELOG.md` for all breaking changes even if it's a "minor" update.

 Therefore, it's recommended to use a specific version (i.e., include the minor version number in `deps`, `{:evision, "~> 0.1.8"}`, instead of `{:evision, "~> 0.1"}`) at the moment.